daltonri24/Omni_Bot_PC/README.md

 <img src="images/250130172521015.png" alt="TOP" width="800"/>

-INSERT VIDEO HERE
+TODO: INSERT VIDEO

 ## Hardware

-### DESIGNED PARTS
+### Custom Parts

-All 3D printed parts used were designed using Autodesk Fusion This includes parts for mounting motors and the camera, structural supports, and a .
+A variety of different parts were designed using Autodesk Fusion and fabricated with a 3D printer.
 The STL files for all parts are linked in the Google Drive [here](https://drive.google.com/drive/folders/1KrRYiB0WbXtAPRXzIc1sEI4wl8nm7dq_?usp=sharing).

+### Electrical Wiring

+The robot is powered from a 3 cell lipo battery outputting 12 volts.
+While the motors are controlled from these 12 volts, a buck converter is used to supply 5 volts to the majority of the circuitry.
+Additionally, the pico and camera are connected to the Raspberry Pi 5 through a externally powered usb hub.
+This prevents these compenents from sapping too much power from the Raspberry Pi and causing unpredictable behavior.

+WARNING: While I feel good in the power management of the robot, this is certainly the part of the process I knew the least about coming in.
+Though nothing has blown up (yet), I would be wary of using this as a model of how to properly wire a robot.

+### Full Assembly

+As prevously mentioned

 #### TOP LAYER

+Focused on the brains of the bot, the top layer of the bot contains the Raspberry Pi and the Camera.
+The usb hub on the bottom side of the plate is used to power the camera externally from the Pi.
 <table>
     <tr>
         <td><img src="images/IMG_5516.jpg" alt="TOP" width="400"/></td>